Menasha Skulnik: Life and career

 Born in Warsaw, Poland, Skulnik reportedly ran away at the age of 10 to join a circus.
-In 1913 he emigrated to the United States, and sometime after his arrival joined a Yiddish stock company in Philadelphia, where his fellow actors included Molly Picon.
+In 1913 he immigrated to the United States, and sometime after his arrival joined a Yiddish stock company in Philadelphia, where his fellow actors included Molly Picon.
 His diminutive stature (5'4"), high nasal voice, mannerisms and appearance, made him a natural for comedy.

 Skulnik knew exactly what he was in comedy: "I play a schlemiel, a dope.
 Sometimes they call me the Yiddish Charlie Chaplin, and I don't like this.
 Chaplin's dope is a little bit of a wiseguy.
 He's got a little larceny in him.
 I am a pure schlemiel, with no string attached."
 Skulnik was dubbed the "East Side's Chaplin" by the New York Evening Journal in 1935.

 He collapsed on stage in New Haven, Connecticut, during a dress rehearsal of a show he was bringing to Broadway, and died several weeks later on June 4, 1970, in New York City.
 He is buried in the Yiddish theater section of the Mount Hebron Cemetery.